RostislavSerkov/-sql-projects/README.md

 ![D02_01](misc/images/D02_01.png)

-In the picture, you can see a Relational Expression in Tree View.
-This expression corresponds the next SQL query
+The image shows a Relational Expression in Tree View.
+This expression corresponds to the following SQL query:

     SELECT *
         FROM R CROSS JOIN S
     WHERE clause

-So, in other words we can describe any SQL in mathematical terms of Relational Algebra.
+In other words, we can describe any SQL in the mathematical language of Relational Algebra.

-The main question (which I hear from my students) is why do we need to learn Relational Algebra in a course, if we can write a SQL in a first attempt?
-My answer is yes and no in one time.
-“Yes” means you can write a SQL from the first attempt, that’s right , “No” means you have to know the main aspects of Relational Algebra, because this knowledge is in use for optimization plans and for semantic queries.
+The main question (that we hear from our students) is why do we need to learn Relational Algebra in a course if we can write a SQL in the first attempt?
+My answer is yes and no at the same time.
+"Yes" means that you can write a SQL from the first attempt, that's right, "No" means that you need to know the main aspects of Relational Algebra, because this knowledge is used for optimization plans and for semantic queries.
-Which type of joins are existing in Relational Algebra?
+What kind of joins exist in Relational Algebra?
-Actually, “Cross Join” is a primitive operator and it is an ancestor for other types of joins.
+Actually, "Cross Join" is a primitive operator and it is an ancestor for other types of joins.
-- Natural Join
+- Natural Join,
-- Theta Join
+- Theta Join,
-- Semi Join
+- Semi Join,
-- Anti Join
+- Anti Join,
-- Left / Right / Full Joins
+- Left/Right/Full Joins.

-But what does a join operation between 2 tables mean?
-Let me present a part of pseudo code, how join operation works without indexing.
+But what is a join operation between 2 tables?
+Let me present a part of pseudo code how join operation works without indexing.

     FOR r in R LOOP
         FOR s in S LOOP